MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/add-outbound-dialer-settings.md

 [!INCLUDE[cc-rebrand-bot-agent](../../includes/cc-rebrand-bot-agent.md)]

 In the outbound dialer, customer service representatives (service representatives or representatives) can search for customers by name.
-Representativess can also select and open a customer's record from the recently dialed number list.
+Representatives can also select and open a customer's record from the recently dialed number list.

 ## Prerequisites